CaptainDario/Python-Qt-template/README.md

 python build_with_pyinstaller.py
 ```

 this script assumes that in a folder `pyside2-template/.venv` a python virtual environment exists.
-Than a executable will be build and stored in the `build`  folder.
+Then a executable will be build and stored in a folder called `build`.